LjuboLukovic/frontend-mentor/README.md

-# 🤓 Frontend Mentor Ljubo's Solutions
+# :man: Frontend Mentor Ljubo's Solutions
 This is a collection of all the solutions to the challenges of the Frontend Mentor program.
 In the subfolders you can find links to the online site, images and the description of the challenges.